-I believe that there are some people who are reading this that you have made plans and they have failed.
+I believe that some people are reading this that you have made plans and they have failed.
 You came up with visions and they died.
-You have never overcame your road blocks, but they have overcame you.
+You have never overcome your roadblocks, but they have overcome you.
 For those of you out there, you need to go to the vision source.
 You need to go to the One who came to set the captives free (Luke 4:18).
 Jesus is your answer.

-May our God who overcame death and the cross be the Over-comer for you in your life in 2013
+May our God who overcame death and the cross be the Over-comer for you in your life in this New Year!

 On December 16, 2011 between 1am and 2 am a flash flood went through the city of Cagayan de Oro on the island of Mindanao in the Philippines.
 At one point 75% of the city was underwater.
 Some places where 35 meters underwater.
 The water went to 8 feet within 30 seconds.
 Thousands lost their lives just a couple of weeks before Christmas.

 We just got back from Thailand and were making plans for our move there.
 We as a family decided to give more then half our clothes and a bulk of our furniture to victims of the flood.

 A day or so after the flood the Mayor came on TV with more than half the city destroyed and with no running water for over a month to come said, "We can't celebrate Christmas with so much destruction."
 It was dark times.

 When Jesus was born it was also dark times in Israel.
 They had a power crazy man over them with the name of King Herod.
 Roman oppression was strong.
 And once Herod figured out a baby who would be called "King of Kings" would be born in Bethlehem he had all the baby boys under two years old killed.
 Much mourning took place that night.

 Joseph and Mary had to flee to Egypt to hide Jesus from Herod until his death.
 They lived there as refuges in a strange land with people who were very ungodly who spoke a much different language.